MicrosoftDocs/customer-voice/cv-docs/view-email-status.md

   - Email blocked by suppression
   - Email failed due to unknown error

-- **Bounce category**: The email's [bounce category](/dynamics365/marketing/email-bounce-categories)
+- **Bounce category**: The email's [bounce category](/dynamics365/marketing/email-bounce-categories).

-- **Bounce details**: The error message received from the destination email server
+- **Bounce details**: The error message received from the destination email server.

-In the following example, the survey invitation failed because the mailbox isn't accepting email:
+In the following example, the survey invitation failed because the mailbox isn't accepting the email:

 :::image type="content" source="media/email-status.png" alt-text="Screenshot of the survey invitations report, showing that an invitation failed because the mailbox is inactive.":::

 This information helps you to understand the reason the survey didn't reach the intended recipients.
-With it, you can create effective survey reports and schedule reminders and follow-ups.
+You can use this information to create effective survey reports and schedule reminders, and follow-ups.

 ### See also